StanfordCBCL/svSuperEstimator/README.md

 project: path/to/my_simvascular_project

 # -------------------------------------------------------------------------------------------
-# (Optional) Global settungs for all tasks (can also be specified individually for each task)
+# (Optional) Global settings for all tasks (can also be specified individually for each task)
 # -------------------------------------------------------------------------------------------
 global:
   num_procs: 4                  # Number of processors